jvcasill/defense/index.md

 ## Conclusion

 - The present investigation analyzed early second language learning in adults
-- The studies undertaken for this work regarding the ongoing development of the fine-phonetic detail of Spanish stop voicing add to our understanding of the acquisition of L2 phonology in adult learners
+- Contributes to our understanding of the acquisition of L2 phonology in adult learners
-- The longitudinal data suggest that L2 phonetic category formation is abrupt, occurs at an early stage of development, and is perceptually driven.
+- The longitudinal data suggest that L2 phonetic category formation is abrupt, occurs at an early stage of development, and is perceptually driven
-- Moreover, early L2 representations are fragile, and especially susceptible to cross-language interference.
+- Early L2 representations are fragile, and especially susceptible to cross-linguistic influence

 --- &twocol